 1. meet the requirements of 130 CMR 519.007(D)(3)(a);

-2. have countable income that is less than or equal to 300% of the federal benefit rate (FBR) for an individual;
+2. have countable income that is less than or equal to 300% of the FBR for an individual;

-3. have countable assets of $2,000 or less for an individual and, for a married couple if the initial Waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and
+3. have countable assets of $2,000 or less for an individual and, for a married couple, if the initial waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and

-4. have not transferred resources for less than fair market value, as described in 130 CMR 520.018: Transfer of Resources Regardless of Date of Transfer and 520.019: Transfer of Resources Occurring on or after August 11, 1993.
+4. not have transferred resources for less than fair market value, as described in 130 CMR 520.018: Transfer of Resources Regardless of Date of Transfer and 520.019: Transfer of Resources Occurring on or after August 11, 1993.

 (c) Financial Eligibility Standards Not Met.
 Individuals whose income, assets, or both exceed the standards set forth in 130 CMR 519.007(D)(3)(b) may establish eligibility for MassHealth Standard by reducing their assets in accordance with 130 CMR 520.004: Asset Reduction, by meeting a deductible as described in 130 CMR 520.028 through 520.035, or by both.

 (d) Enrollment Limits.
-Enrollment in the Adult Supports Home- and Community-Based Services Waiver for Persons with an Intellectual Disability is subject to a limit on the total number of waiver participants.
+Enrollment in the Adult Supports Home- and Community-based Services Waiver for Persons with an Intellectual Disability is subject to a limit on the total number of waiver participants.
 The number of participants who can be enrolled in the waiver may be limited in a manner determined by the MassHealth agency.

-(E) Home- and Community-based Services Waiver for Young Children with Autism.
+(E) Home- and Community-based Services Waiver for Young Children with Autism

 (1) Clinical Requirements.
-The Home- and Community-based Services Waiver allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for the intellectually disabled to receive certain waiver services at home or in the community provided they
+The Home- and Community-based Services Waiver allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for people with intellectual disabilities to receive certain waiver services at home or in the community provided they

-(a) have a confirmed diagnosis of an autism spectrum disorder (which includes autistic disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS), Rhett’s syndrome, childhood disintegrative disorder, and Asperger’s syndrome);
+(a) have a confirmed diagnosis of an autism spectrum disorder (which includes autistic disorder, pervasive developmental disorder—not otherwise specified (PDD-NOS), Rhett’s syndrome, childhood disintegrative disorder, and Asperger’s syndrome);

-(b) would be institutionalized in an intermediate-care facility for the intellectually disabled unless they receive one or more of the services administered by the Department of Developmental Services under the Home- and Community-Based Services Waiver authorized under section 1915(c) of the Social Security Act; and
+(b) would be institutionalized in an intermediate-care facility for people who are intellectually disabled unless they receive one or more of the services administered by the Department of Developmental Services under the Home- and Community-based Services Waiver authorized under § 1915(c) of the Social Security Act; and

 (c) are able to be safely served in the community.

-(2) Eligibility Requirements and Limitations.
+(2) Eligibility Requirements and Limitations

-(a) The applicant or member must be younger than nine years old.
+(a) The applicant or member must be younger than nine years of age.

-(b) The child must be eligible for MassHealth Standard in accordance with 130 CMR 505.002(B)(1): Children Younger Than One Year Old and (2): Children One through 18 Years of Age.
+(b) The child must be eligible for MassHealth Standard in accordance with 130 CMR 505.002(B)(1): Children Younger Than One Year of Age and (2): Children One through 18 Years of Age.

 (c) Assets are not considered in the eligibility determination.